Skip to Content

 The bottom view of Crab Cooker hot spring in California

-Crab Cooker hot springs is about 20 miles east of Mammoth Lakes and about 40 miles north of Bishop.
-Mammoth Yosemite Airport is a very small airport nearby but we would recommend a bigger hub.
+Crab Cooker hot springs is about 15 miles east of Mammoth Lakes and 40 miles north of Bishop.
+Mammoth Yosemite Airport is a very small airport nearby but we recommend a bigger hub.

-For the sake of this guide, we are going to assume you are coming from nearby Mammoth Lakes or Bishop, California for these driving directions.
+For the sake of this guide, we’re going to assume you are coming from nearby Mammoth Lakes or Bishop, California for these driving directions.

 • From Bishop follow US-395 N for about 35 miles and turn right onto Benton Crossing Rd.

-• Benton Crossing Road has a green church on the corner and you will make a turn onto a dirt road.
-Follow this dirt road for about 2.5 miles.
+• Benton Crossing Road has a green church on the corner.
+Once you make the turn, follow this dirt road for about 2.5 miles.

-• Before the first cattle grate, take the first left turn and follow an unsigned dirt road for another 1.0 mile.
-You will reach the parking lot for Crab Cooker at the end of this road.
+• Before the first cattle grate, take the first left turn and follow an unmarked dirt road for about another 1.0 mile.
+You will reach the parking lot at the end of this road.

-Airports such as Las Vegas (5 hour drive), Los Angeles (4 hour 40 minute drive) or San Francisco (5 hour drive) would be a great option as part of a longer road trip.
+Airports such as Las Vegas (5 hours), Los Angeles (4 hour 40 minutes) or San Francisco (5 hours) would be a great option as part of a longer road trip.
 We drove to Las Vegas after visiting Mammoth Lakes.

 Further Reading: Best things to do on the Las Vegas Strip